What is Zen?

 Can I skip the Sunday instruction just come during a scheduled zazen time?

-We strongly prefer that people have proper instruction in the posture and the method before coming to a regularly scheduled zazen period.
+The ideal is for people who are new to meditation to have the chance to receive proper instruction in the posture and the method before coming to a regularly scheduled zazen period.
 If you’ve practiced elsewhere and want to join us that is great.
 If you’ve never sat still and upright for 30+ minutes, please consider coming to the Sunday morning instruction.
-If Sundays don’t work for you, contact us and we can schedule an alternative time for you.
+If Sundays don’t work for you, that’s ok, just try to come a little early to a regularly scheduled session and let someone know it’s your first time and you’ll be given a little direction as to the forms we try to follow in the zendo.
+It might be intimidating at first, but don’t worry, it’s easy to catch on quickly and then dig in deeper to learn more.